tksunw/pihole-list-updater/README.md

 # pihole-list-updater
-Manage Pi-Hole's block and allow lists using public curated sources
+Powershell scripts to manage Pi-Hole's block and allow lists using public curated sources

+###build-allowlist.ps1
+* processes community allowlist(s) and outputs formats for use with pi-hole or unbound

+###build-blocklist.ps1
+* processes community blocklist(s) and outputs formats for use with pi-hole or unbound